Engoo Blog Language Tips

 • We're meeting up on the 26th if you want to join?

-Notice that the sentences above say "the 2nd" and "the 12th" – not "2" or "12."
+Notice that the sentences above say "the 2nd" and "the 12th" – not "2" and "12."
 This is because, in English, we use ordinal numbers to say the dates.

-Ordinal numbers are used to say the order of things.
-For example, the three people who finish a race the earliest are "first place," "second place," and "third place" – not "one place," "two place," and "three place."
-Similarly, the three days at the beginning of each month are the "first," the "second," and the "third" day of the month.
+Ordinal numbers are used to say the order of things, or something's position in a series.
+For example, the three people who finish a race the fastest are "first place," "second place" and "third place" – not "one place," "two place" and "three place."
+Similarly, the three days at the beginning of each month are the "first," the "second" and the "third" day of the month.

-So the most important part of saying the date in English is to remember the ordinal numbers up to 31.
+So the most important part of saying the date in English is remembering the ordinal numbers up to 31.
 This sounds difficult, but remember that the most common suffix for ordinal numbers is "-th."
 So you just need to remember seven exceptions:

 • 1st: first